Washington becomes first state to guarantee lawyers for low-income tenants during evictions

 “The Legislature has worked hard to get these protections in place, but there is likely going to be more time needed to make sure there isn’t that huge wave of evictions and homelessness that we have been working so hard to prevent,” said Washington Low Income Housing Alliance policy director Michele Thomas.

-As of Thursday, the governor has no plans to issue a new eviction moratorium, said Inslee spokesperson Mike Faulk.
+As of Thursday, the governor had no plans to issue a new eviction moratorium, said Inslee spokesperson Mike Faulk.
 “We’ll continue to follow developments until then and make any additional decisions as necessary,” he added.

 The state’s Office of Civil Legal Aid estimates that it will need to hire an additional 58 attorneys as well as contract attorneys in the immediate aftermath of the eviction moratorium to fulfill the right to counsel promise across the state, and it now has 90 days to draft a plan to implement the law within a year.
 The office has projected that providing these attorneys will cost $11.4 million in the program’s first year.